versalitas/Sprint4/README.md

 PUT /players/:id updates a players name

-GET/players return list of alls Players with winPercentage
+GET/players return list of all Players with winPercentage

-POST /games/{id}: player(id) rolls the dice
+POST /games/:id player(id) cast the dice

-DELETE /games/{id}: delete all rolls of player
+DELETE /games/:id delete all scores of player

-GET /games/{id}: list of all rounds of player (id)
+GET /games/:id list of all rounds of player (id)

 GET /scores: player ranking according to winPercentage, and winMedium
 getPlayers: playerName, winPercentage, winMedian